dvirGev/Gender-Recognition-By-Voice/README.md

 # Gender Recognition using Voice
-To download us model that we are trained:
+For download the trained models that we are generate:

         https://drive.google.com/file/d/15_B0bBte-VZoHGbvnPpMhURG738XE2Nw/view?usp=sharing